alfredkam/yakojs/src/API_DRAFT_README.md

 })
 ```

-##Line
+##Spark
-Line is designed for simple trivial graph, and works with a simple set of data.
+Spark is designed for simple trivial graph, and works with a simple set of data.

 ```javascript
 spark: [